ekeegan1/EECS2510_NonLinearDataStructures/README.md

 # EECS2510_NonLinearDataStructures
-Here I contain a variety of demonstrations through my course content from Non-Linear Data Structures.
+This repository contains a variety of demonstrations through my coursework from Non-Linear Data Structures.